AgenticJennifer/AetherVideo/README.md

 ### Country Code

 Set a two-letter ISO 3166-1 Alpha-2 country code (e.g. `US`, `DE`, `GB`, `JP`) to blend local stations into your results.
+You can find your country code in the [full list on Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements).
 When configured, roughly 30% of stations in each genre and search result will come from your country, interleaved naturally with global results sorted by popularity.

 To configure: launch AetherTune → select **Settings** from the menu → type your two-letter country code → press **Enter** to save.